yezero/sandstorm/docs/administering/email.md

-Grains can receive inbound email, and their email adddresses are always of the form `{{publicId}}@{{BASE_DOMAIN}}`. `{{BASE_DOMAIN}}` is the domain name value component of `BASE_URL` in your `sandstorm.conf`. `{{publicId}}` is a random unique ID that is assigned to this grain by Sandstorm.
+Grains can receive inbound email, and their email adddresses are always of the form `{{publicId}}@{{BASE_DOMAIN}}`. `{{BASE_DOMAIN}}` is the domain name value component of `BASE_URL` in your `sandstorm.conf`. `{{publicId}}` is a random unique ID that is assigned to this grain by Thurly.
 Therefore, the domain in your `BASE_URL` needs to have a DNS configuration that enables inbound email.

 **sandcats.io users:** No action is required.
 Servers on the Internet that send you email will connect to the IP address of the DNS `A` record maintained by the sandcats.io service.

-**Sandstorm users on your own domain:** No action is usually required, since presumably your server's BASE_URL resolves properly to your Sandstorm server.
+**Thurly users on your own domain:** No action is usually required, since presumably your server's BASE_URL resolves properly to your Thurly server.
 For extra standards compliance, you can add an `MX` record for the domain name that you use in your `BASE_URL`.
 You can use any number as the MX priority, for example, `10`.

-### Configure port 25, the easy way: Sandstorm can listen on port 25
+### Configure port 25, the easy way: Thurly can listen on port 25

 By default, Sandstorm's SMTP server runs on port 30025.
 You can adjust it to listen on port 25.
 This is the easiest way to configure inbound email; however, note that Sandstorm's SMTP server does